slackapi/bolt-js/docs/_future/triggers.md

 The response will have a property called `ok`.
 If `true`, then the Trigger was created, and the `trigger` property will be populated.

 Your response will include a `trigger.id`; be sure to store it!
-You use that to `update` or `delete` the Trigger if need be.
+You will use that to `update` or `delete` the Trigger if need be.

 #### Development and production Triggers